VarjuAkos/fashion-recommendation/docs/LOW_LEVEL_DESIGN.md

 - Potential for batch processing in feature extraction during dataset preprocessing
 - Consideration of dataset size and its impact on KNN performance

-## 7. Security Considerations

-- Ensure proper handling and storage of user-uploaded images
-- Implement rate limiting to prevent abuse of the recommendation system
-- Consider adding user authentication for personalized recommendations in future versions

-## 8. Scalability
+## 7. Scalability

 - Current design suitable for moderate-sized datasets
-- For larger datasets, consider:
+- For larger datasets, we considered using:
-  - Implementing approximate nearest neighbor algorithms (e.g., Annoy, FAISS)
+  - Other nearest neighbor algorithms (e.g., Annoy, FAISS)
   - Distributed processing for dataset preprocessing and feature extraction
   - Caching frequently requested recommendations

-This low-level design provides a comprehensive overview of the system's architecture, components, and their interactions.
-It serves as a guide for understanding the current implementation and as a foundation for future improvements and scaling considerations.